 Sarah Usary is a freelance stage manager and 2017 graduate of Shenandoah Conservatory at Shenandoah University in Winchester, Virginia.
-When she’s not working, she’s climbing a mountain somewhere.
+When she’s not in the theatre, she’s climbing a mountain somewhere.

 Since then, I have earned my BFA in Theatre Design and Production from Shenandoah Conservatory and work as a freelance stage manager throughout northern Virginia.

 My goal is to create a safe and organized environment in which artistic and technical teams can collaborate and create.
 I want my cast and crew to feel comfortable, engaged, and ready to work.
 I make sure to create a clear line of communication with all of my collaborators to ensure that the process moves smoothly and efficiently.

 A successful stage manager leads with care and effective communication.

 I go at my own pace and I leave no trace.
 When I’m not in the theatre, I can be found either backpacking through the Appalachian mountains, fishing and swimming in the Potomac river, or driving my RAV4 cross country in search of new peaks.
 In the spring of 2017, I had the privilege to hike half of the Appalachian Trail from Springer Mountain, GA to my hometown, Boonsboro, MD.
 Since then, I’ve hiked through Boiling Springs, PA.
 You can read about my journey and my future hikes on my blog and check out some of my favorite trips and photos under the Adventure tab.

 I hope to complete the rest of the Appalachian Trail in a series of sections over the next few years.
 I have 1,068.2 miles left.

 “A period recourse into the wilds is not a retreat into secret silent sanctums to escape a wicked world, it is to take breath amid effort to forge a better world.” -Benton Mackaye, who first presented his idea for “An Appalachian Trail” in 1921